-How to find missing beneficiaries to ensure they receive their rightful inheritance
+How to find missing beneficiaries - Distributing rightful Inheritance

 Why is it important to locate missing beneficiaries?

-In estate administration, there are a number of different scenarios where you may need to search for missing or unknown beneficiaries.
+In estate administration, there are several different scenarios where you may need to search for missing or unknown beneficiaries.
 For example:

-• You might be dealing with an intestate estate where a family tree has been reconstructed or verified, but there is an entitled heir whose whereabouts is unknown.
+You might be dealing with an intestate estate where a family tree has been reconstructed or verified, but there is an entitled heir whose whereabouts are unknown

 In all these scenarios, you’ll need to trace the missing or unknown people.
 This can slow down the administration of an estate, as it’s likely to take a substantial amount of time and effort.
 Additionally, it can be difficult to work out where to look and focus your efforts.
 That’s why this blog post explores how to overcome the challenge of locating missing or unknown heirs in estate administration.